Phabes/PlantCare-IOT/README.md

 A read file node with default encoding and filename path soil_data_9.
 Output is  a single utf8 string.

 * #### Chart node:
+Chart nodes are from node-red-dashboard module that provides a set of nodes in Node-RED to create a live data dashboard.
+Each input msg.payload value is converted to a number that then is displayed on a chart.

+To display a complete chart in one go - for example from a set of points retrieved from a database, the data must be supplied in the form of an array, that holds an object that has series,labels, and data arrays.
+This is broadly the same as the raw format used by the angular chart.js library.

 <img width="269" alt="Zrzut ekranu 2023-01-3 o 00 25 39" src="https://user-images.githubusercontent.com/61901509/210284627-b3c96564-cec8-44fb-949a-4ef6b4aa98ae.png">